brille/brille/docs/motivation.rst

 calculation and interpolates their results onto the :math:`(\mathbf{Q},E)` paths measured during experiments.
 To accomplish this, a number of polyhedron-filling connected grids are defined;
-notably :py:class:`BZTrellisQdc` and similar variants.
+notably :py:class:`~brille._brille.BZTrellisQdc` and similar variants.
+The model calculation is evaluated for :math:`\mathbf{Q}` points defined by the vertices of the polyhedra which comprise the grid.
+Interpolation is done then by finding the polyhedron which encloses the desired point and linearly weighting the pre-calculated values at the vertices by the distance from the desired point to each vertex.

 Irreducible Brillouin zone interpolation
 ========================================

-Each of the polyhedron-filling connected grids takes a first Brillouin zone polyhedron or an irreducible Brillouin zone polyhedron plus, e.g., a maximum distance between grid nodes or a maximum grid cell volume, and define a grid.
+Since physical properties of crystalline solids are unique only within the first irreducible Brillouin zone, only :math:`\mathbf{Q}` points within this region need be calculated by the expensive model calculation.
+Thus, the polyhedron-filling connected grids takes a first Brillouin zone polyhedron or an irreducible Brillouin zone polyhedron plus, e.g., a maximum distance between grid nodes or a maximum grid cell volume, and define a grid.